 - Habitat for Humanity (can volunteer at construction sites or at ReStores)

 (multi-disciplinary group of volunteers whose skills include design, planning, ecology, engineering, construction)

 In Canada, employers usually expect to receive a resume and a cover letter that identifies the position you are applying for and summarizes your experience.

 Use the library catalogue to find books on writing resumes and cover letters specific to your industry.

 Where Can This Job Lead?

-With experience you can progress to supervisory positions.
-You can also become self-employed and start your own concrete finishing business.
+With experience you can progress to supervisory positions, including supervising and coordinating all the people on a site from the different construction trades.
+You can also become self-employed and start your own concrete finishing business..

 Where Can I Find More Information?